IamNicoleDenise/IamNicoleDenise/README.md

-- 👋 Hi, I’m @IamNicoleDenise
+- 👋 Hi, I’m Nicole Coleman
-- 👀 I’m interested in All things Cloud,Data, Automation, and Web 3
+- 👀 I’m interested in All things AI/ML, Data, Cloud, Automation, and Cloud Finops
-- 🌱 I’m currently learning JavaScript, AWS, Web3 Cloud Cost Optimization (Finops)
+- 🌱 I’m currently learning Python, Machine Learning, AI/ML, and Cloud Cost Optimization (Finops)
-- 💞️ I’m looking to collaborate on Finops and Cloud projects
+- 💞️ I’m looking to collaborate on AI/ML, Data, Finops, and Cloud projects
 - 📫 How to reach me ---->Follow me on Twitter or Linkedin

 <!---